Azure/azure-openapi-validator/docs/rules.md

 Please refer to [property-type.md](./property-type.md) for details.

+### ProvisioningStateMustBeReadOnly

+This is a rule introduced to validate if provisioningState property is set to readOnly.

+Please refer to [provisioning-state-must-be-read-only.md](./provisioning-state-must-be-read-only.md) for details.

 ### ProvisioningStateValidation

 Per ARM guideline, provisioningState must have terminal states: Succeeded, Failed and Canceled.